victoreronmosele/blog.victoreronmosele.com-backup/ckznf1e9h07zqo2s15gnheb9o.md

 dependencies:
   ...
   cloud_firestore: ^3.1.4
-  fake_cloud_firestore: ^1.2.0

 dev_dependencies:
   ...
   test:
+  fake_cloud_firestore: ^1.2.0
 ```
-This adds `cloud_firestore` which is the Cloud Firestore package, `fake_cloud_firestore` which is the mock Firestore package and `test` which is the package used for unit tests.
+This adds `cloud_firestore` which is the Cloud Firestore package, `test` which is the package used for unit tests and `fake_cloud_firestore` which is the mock Firestore package.

 # Problem Statement